altitudelabs/metisa-js/README.md

 Prerequisite for this is [Gitbook CLI](https://www.npmjs.com/package/gitbook-cli)

-After updating documentation under `/doc`, you can deploy by simply running
+After updating contents inside `/gh-page`, you can deploy by simply running
 ```
-npm run deploy-doc
+npm run deploy-gh-page
 ```
-You will be able to see the reflected changes [here](https://altitudelabs.github.io/metisa-js/).
+You will be able to see the documentation [here](https://altitudelabs.github.io/metisa-js/doc/), and the demo store [here](https://altitudelabs.github.io/metisa-js/demo-store/)